- March 2 (Saturday): Students arrive and check in to hotel

 - March 5 (Tuesday): “Legislator/Agency Day”: Meet with legislative staff, legislators, and agencies: US Department of Agriculture, Food and Drug Administration, House Agriculture Committee.
 Tour of U.S. Capitol

 - And much more!

-Most financial aid you would receive on campus during the spring can be applied toward the cost of this study abroad program; however, all financial aid eligibility is determined by Students Financial Afairs.
-You must speak with your financial aid advisor to determine what aid can be applied to the cost of this program, including scholarships.
+Most financial aid that you would receive on campus during the spring can be applied toward the cost of this study abroad program.
+Additionally, CALS scholarships are available.
+UFIC recommends that you speak with your financial aid advisor about your financial aid eligibility for study abroad.
+More information can be found at Student Financial Affairs.

 This program is open to all students in good standing with a 2.5 GPA or higher.
 Students can major in anything, although priority will be given to AEC majors.

 Click here for a tentative Agenda for Costa Rica.